 - Insurance companies for both the trucking company and the victim could use surveillance.
 Their investigators may take photos, audio, or video of an injured person while he is out in public places.

 - Insurance companies often use surveillance immediately before and after a victim’s deposition.
 However, an investigator may watch or follow the victim at other times as well.

 - Insurance companies may hire investigators who will use more than one vehicle when engaging in surveillance, so it is not as obvious to the victim that he is being followed.

-If you have been injured in a crash caused by a trucker, you could be entitled to compensation for your lost wages, medical bills, and pain and suffering.
+If you have been injured in an accident caused by a trucker, you could be entitled to compensation for your lost wages, medical bills, and pain and suffering.
 Call us at (817) 380-4888 to schedule a free consultation with our experienced and compassionate legal team.